thesaigoneer/atomic-saigon/README.md

 One flatpak is installed ootb; the Floorp browser is a cool project and it gives the end-user at least a browser upon startup.

 Special mention to the Noto fonts, included by KDE.
-I have removed a ton of them in the image.
-Separate install and layering brings them back if you need them.
+I have removed a ton of them from the image.
+A separate install and layering brings them back should you need them.

       What has been added:              What has been removed:            Also removed: